A massage to ease pain and improve blood flow

 Facial rejuvenation involves face acupuncture, massage and a healing mask.
 It can reduce wrinkles, eliminate fine lines, lift sagging skin and improve skin colour and texture.

-Tuina medical massage softens tense muscles, mobilises joints and tendons and gets the blood and lymph moving.
-It also works on the nervous system and improves the functioning of the internal organs.
+Tuina massage softens tense muscles, mobilises joints and tendons and gets the blood and lymph moving.
+It works on the nervous system and improves the functioning of the internal organs.

-Cupping is used to improve circulation, ease pain and inflammation, and achieve relaxation.
+Cupping improves circulation, eases pain and inflammation, and achieve relaxation.
 It may work as a deep-tissue massage which is often beneficial for various injuries.

 Gua sha healing massage can lead to an immediate relief from pain, stiffness, fever, cough or nausea.
 It works well for acute and chronic organ disorders.